-However, all this boils down to personal preference, so if you want to sell your comic books, start NOW!
+However, in the end, it all boils down to personal preference, so if you want to sell your comic books, start NOW!

 89. Who will you be?

-Decide on whether you want to venture into this as an individual entrepreneur or professionally with a team.
-Both will work pretty well but if you have a collection and less time in your hands then you might as well consider it as a professional business that may run even beyond your collection.
+If, however, you have a huge collection and less time on your hands, you should preferably consider it as a professional business that may run even beyond your collection.

-For tips on selling comics as a professional business, read along.
+For tips on selling comics as a professional business, read on.

 90. What's in a name?

-Let the name of your business be creative and triggering for people to not think twice about you.
+The name of the business should be super creative and a trigger for people so they don’t think twice before choosing you.

-Comic books can be a good investment especially as a business.
-As you sell comic books, you can also choose to buy for future resell.
-If you chose to buy, buy rare comic books that have historical permanence & are iconic.
-Those have the biggest chance of bringing you strong returns when you decide to sell.
+Comic books are not just a hobby; they can be a good investment, especially as a business.
+When you sell a comic book, you can also choose to buy it for a future resell.
+If you choose to buy, go for comic books that are rare and have historical permanence.
+These types of comics have the biggest chance of bringing you strong returns when you decide to sell.

 I generally see the following mistake:

-Ok, first of all, overpaying has absolutely nothing to do with investment.
-Cut your losses & stop acting like a big baby.
-Secondly, if you were buying for resale, you are not planning to hold for investment; They are two completely separate ventures.
+First things first, overpaying has absolutely nothing to do with investing except that you made a mistake.
+So just stop acting like a big baby.
+Secondly, if you were planning to buy it for resale, it means you were not planning to hold it for investment.
+They are two completely separate ventures.

 92. Advertising methods

+Make sure to expand your business as much as possible.
 Let the world know of your business.
-Advertise using methods that you know will reach a wide “buyer,” audience.
-Bulletin boards, craigslist, & newspapers are definitely a way you get people to know you and know about your business.
+Use methods you know will reach a wide “buyer,” audience.
+For instance bulletin boards, Craigslist, and newspapers are ways you can get people to know you and your business.

 93. Start a website?

 Educate people on all matters comic books.
-Teach your fans about the creators, the publishers, the several genres of comic books.
-Promote others artwork relating to comics on the site.
+Teach your fans about the creators, the publishers, and the several genres of comic books.
+Promote other’s artwork related to comics on the site.
 Engage people!
-Would you rather visit a website that is fun, engaging, & serves a higher purpose OTHER than just selling you something?
-Of course you would.
-Why do you think Celebrities can sell the exact same product for a huge multiple?
-It’s the following they have created through time.
+Would you rather visit a website that is fun, engaging, and serves a higher purpose OTHER than just selling you something?
+Of course, you would.
+Why do you think celebrities can sell the exact same product for a huge multiple?
+It’s about the following they have created over time.

-Also, try to find a good host whose response time is fast regardless of geographical location especially if you live on mountain terrain such as Colorado or Upstate New York.
-You do not want your website saying, “loading…loading.”
-Because that is just annoying.
+Also, try to find a good host whose response time is fast regardless of geographical location, especially if you live in mountain terrain such as Colorado or Upstate New York.
+You do not want your website to say, “loading…loading” because that is just annoying.